un6oH/Shader-Art/README.md

 The project is web-based because it's what I'm familiar with, and because I don't need to wait around for an app to build.

 The programs are scripted through the WebGL2 rendering context and written in GLSL.
 I learned WebGL through the tutorials on [WebGL2Fundamentals](https://webgl2fundamentals.org/), and used [MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext/) and [docs.gl](https://docs.gl/) as references.
+The apps use a custom WebGL helper library.

 The webpages are written in HTML, JS, and GLSL, and run locally.